RahulV-38536/Certifications/README.md

 # Certifications
-My certifications that i have earned by completing courses and exam
+My certifications that i have earned by completing courses and exam.